 No person, directly or through an agent, shall solicit in person from house-to-house in the city to sell or attempt to sell goods, merchandise, wares, services, or anything of value or to take or attempt to take orders for the future delivery of goods, merchandise, wares, or any personal property of any nature whatsoever, or take or attempt to take orders for services to be furnished or performed in the future, without first having obtained a written permit, or to solicit funds for charitable purposes without first having registered with the city.

-All persons desiring to solicit door-to-door must appear in person at the Coppell Police Department, 130 Town Center Blvd., Monday through Friday, 8 am to 5 pm, and complete the necessary paperwork.
+All persons desiring to solicit door-to-door must submit a completed application and provide a copy of their drivers license or identification card.
 Background checks will be conducted on individuals who will be soliciting goods or services.
-A non-refundable, $25 permit fee will be due upon submittal of each application.
+A non-refundable, $50 permit fee will be due upon submittal of each application.
 After review of the registration or permit application, the City has ten working days to either issue a certificate of registration or permit, or notify the applicant that the application for registration or permit does not comply with the requirements of the Ordinance.

 No charitable solicitation may be conducted upon or within the right-of-way of I.H.
 635, S.H.
 121, MacArthur Blvd., Belt Line Rd., Southwestern Blvd., Denton Tap Rd., Sandy Lake Rd., or the intersections of any of the above named streets, or any other highway, a state highway, or farm-to-market road.

 Handbill distributors are required to remain on the sidewalks and public right of ways at all times.
 A solicitor must use the public sidewalk and paved approach to the front entrance of the dwelling/establishment and shall not cut across private property.